 Important: Coronavirus (COVID-19) update

-Get your medicines delivered or ask someone to collect them.
+You may be able to get your medicines delivered (you may have to pay for this) or ask someone to collect them.

 If you're picking up medicines for someone else, leave them outside their door, but make sure you see them collect them.